- Describe behaviors that are typical for children at different ages.

 - Continue responding to the infant’s needs.
 Remember, crying is a form of communication.
 Staff members must respond quickly when an infant is hungry, tired, hurt or uncomfortable.
 Crying can also be a cue that the infant wants to engage or interact with something they cannot reach.
 Observe infant’s cues (e.g., the direction of their stare or reach) and try to help them accomplish their goals.

-Children from Toddlerhood through School-Age
+Children From Toddlerhood Through School-Age

 There are several guidance principles that work consistently once children reach toddlerhood and progress into the school-age years.
 Although staff members must learn the nuances, such as developmentally appropriate language and interactions, of working with children in each age group, the basic principles of guidance remain constant for toddlers and school-age children.